hamlees93/currency_converter_app/README.md

 `rails db:migrate`

-**7.** This app also utilises a gem called [sidekiq](https://github.com/mperham/sidekiq), which relies on Redis as a dependency

-    - If you do not have redis installed, either: `brew install redis` or [Follow these steps](https://redis.io/topics/quickstart)
+**7.** This app also utilises a gem called [sidekiq](https://github.com/mperham/sidekiq), which relies on Redis as a dependency.
+If you do not have redis installed, either: `brew install redis` or [Follow these steps](https://redis.io/topics/quickstart)

 **8.** In a new tab, start your redis server